sradc/patchless_mlp_mixer/README.md

 - Initial results (on MNIST and CIFAR-10) are good.
 - The model is capable of overfitting MNIST and CIFAR-10, suggesting that it might do well with larger, more varied datasets.

-Would also be interesting to see how well it works for saliency, and object localization.
+Would also be interesting to see how well it works for saliency, object localization, etc, since output has same dimension as input.

 ## Patchless MLP-Mixer layer